sco-lo-digital/GettingNCleaningData/CodeBook.md

   html_document:
     keep_md: yes
 ---
-##Project Description
+##Description
 A Coursera class project for the course "Getting and Cleaning Data".
-See WHAT THE SCRIPT DOES below.

-##Study design and data processing

-HOW THE DATA WAS COLLECTED
+See: 'What the Script Does' below.

+##How the Data Was Collected

 You can find information about the data here